jimsrc/cython/README.md

 # cython
-oriented for simulations &amp;&amp; data processing
+oriented for simulations &amp;&amp; data processing.
+Modules are the following.

+---
+### **nr3**:
+cythonized VecDoub version of nr3.h (numerical recipes lib) types.
+Using .pyx and .pxd files.

 ---